Teoroo-CMC/PiNNwall/docs/tutorial.md

 Executing produces:

+- *pinnwall.out* - a text file containing the parameters used for this run
 - *hessian_matrix.inpt* - the predicted charge response kernel file to be used by Metalwalls
-- *hessian_matrix.out* - a human-readable version of the charge response kernel file
 - *runtime_{method_name}.inpt* - an updated version of the provided *runtime.inpt* file, which contains Gaussian width parameters that are consistent with those used when predicting the Hessian matrix
-- *pinnwall.out* - a text file containing the parameters used for this run

 ## Running Metalwalls